 The blurting revision technique was made popular by successful YouTube ‘study sphere’ content creator, Unjaded Jade.
 She used it to achieve impressive grades in her GCSEs and A-Levels.
-Blurting is championed by pupils in YouTube comment sections and study forums across the net – many claiming it ‘actually works.’
+Blurting is championed by students in YouTube comment sections and study forums across the net – many claiming it ‘actually works.’

-Many pupils are saying it’s an effective revision technique but what exactly is it?
+Many people are saying it’s an effective revision technique but what exactly is it?
 Blurting is not far off what the funny name suggests.
 You blurt out all the information you know about a topic from memory on to the page.
 It’s also known as mental mind mapping and tests your knowledge this way.

 Here’s how you do it:

 Choose a topic you want to focus on.
 This could be a theme from a novel in English or a chapter in science.
 You can choose to create a prompt sheet that triggers memories of the topic which you can glance at if you get stuck.
 Or you can go hardcore and do it straight off the dome!